ministryofjustice/service_assessments/phases/v2/beta.md

 ### Evidence
 Service Manager able to:

-* explain how the service has used the GOV.UK design patterns, front-end tool kit and GDS style guide.
+* Explain how the service has used the GOV.UK design patterns, front-end tool kit and GDS style guide.
-* explain what design, content design and front-end developer support are available to the team during beta.
+* Explain what design, content design and front-end developer support are available to the team during beta.
-* show the service is responsive and works on mobile.
+* Show the service is responsive and works on mobile.
-* show that the headers and footers match the GOV.UK style.
+* Show that the headers and footers match the GOV.UK style.

 ## Point 14: Encourage all users to use the digital service (with assisted digital support if required), alongside an appropriate plan to phase out non-digital channels/services.